-The most important thing you can do for the planet is to vote for it.
+The most important thing you can do for the planet is to vote for climate action.

 In the early aughts, British Petroleum, one of the largest oil companies in the world, popularized the term “carbon footprint” in a massive PR campaign.
 BP makes its enormous profits from drilling into the earth to sell carbonaceous fuels, which are the primary cause of climate change.
 Their strategy was to deflect the responsibility of addressing climate change — despite being one of its main instigators — by putting that onus on individuals.
 A carbon footprint is a calculator that measures one’s personal impact on the planet.